Frodo45127/rpfm/docs_src/chapter_2.md

 After we start RPFM for the first time, we have to configure a couple of things.

-First, it should promt you to update your schemas/templates.
+First, it should promt you to update your schemas.
 Hit yes.
-Schemas and templates some extra files used for some features of RPFM, which we'll explain later.
-For now, just remember you should always have them up-to-date.
+Schemas are files used to be able to edit tables, so you need them.
+Just remember you should always have them up-to-date.

-Then, we need to go to `PackFile/Preferences`, and the window above this will popup.
+Then, we need to go to `Pack/Settings`, and the window above this will popup.
 It seems like a lot of new stuff to know, but it's really simple.
 First the paths:
-- `XXX folder`: These are the folders where your games are.
+- `Game folder`: These are the folders where your games are.
 Not where /data is, but **WHERE THE .EXE IS!!!** RPFM uses them for plenty of things, so remember to set them for the games you have.
+- `Assembly Kit folder`: These are the folders where the Assembly Kit for each game is installed, if any.
 - `MyMod's folder`: it's the path where your ***MyMod*** will be stored. ***MyMod*** are explained in a later chapter of this documentation, so for now you just need to know that it's a path RPFM will use to store stuff for your mods.
 Set it pointing to an empty folder.
 - `7-Zip Folder`: if you have 7-Zip installed, put here the folder where the 7-Zip exe is.
 This is needed to support compression.
-Without it, if you try to compress a PackFile, it'll fail.
+Without it, if you try to compress a Pack, it'll fail.

 Next, all those checkboxes.
 You can get an explanation about what they do just by hovering them with the mouse, like this.